-Based on current plans for the coming year, recovery from the global COVID-19 pandemic for the aviation industry as a whole and the Group in particular remains positive.
-Passenger numbers for the period April 2022 to January 2023 were 3.2 million versus 4.3 million for the period April 2019 to January 2020, representing a 75% recovery.
-The airport also initiated the Important new Lufthansa service to Frankfurt and its onward global connections.
+Based on current plans for the coming year, continued recovery from the global COVID-19 pandemic for the aviation industry as a whole and the Group in particular remains positive.
+Passenger numbers during the year have continued to improve and for the year ended 31 March 2023 there were a total of 3.8 million passengers, which represents a recovery of 79% versus pre-pandemic levels (2020: 4.8 million).